fcanas/ios-color-picker/README.md

 # Example Project

 An example project is included in `/Example`.
-Run `pod install` int he example directory to configure the project.
+Run `pod install` in the example directory to configure the project, then open the Xcode workspace.